cjscholl/KNN_Text/README.md

 Variables that can be changed in KNeighborsClassifier: num_neighbors, weights, algorithm, and distance metric.
 Documentation on KNeighbors classifier can be found here: http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html

 *Please note that the dataset used in this project is an example data set.
 Due to certain ownership restrictions we were not able to publicize the original patent dataset.
 The results are similar to that of the original dataset, however.
+The sentiment analysis data set was taken from the UCI Machine Learning Repository and is cited in the datainformation.txt file.*

+Scikit-learn: Machine Learning in Python, Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.